Last updated: 27/07/2019

 I leave everyone with a free choice of reading it, as even I tend to spell it randomly.
 For now, if I would have to introduce this nickname to an online stranger, I would say “pixel” not to cause long time debates on adjusting his tongue.

-- I want to be like you, what should I do?
+- I want to be like you or XYZ?